-Phase 2 is a public programme of exhibitions and events that explores the intersection between art, design and engineering.
-Founded in 2008, the programme supports new collaborations across these disciplines as well as showcasing stories from Arup’s cultural heritage.
-Phase 2 also presents artists whose work provides fresh perspectives on the built environment.
+Phase 2 is Arup’s cultural programme of exhibitions and events that explores the intersection between art, design and engineering.
+Founded in 2008, the programme supports new collaborations across these disciplines and as well as showcasing stories from Arup’s rich cultural history.

-For more information, please contact [email protected] or follow us on social media for the latest updates:
+For more information, please contact [email protected] or follow ArupPhase2 on Instagram for the latest updates.

 The Arup Collection has its origins in the earliest years of the firm.
 This exhibition shows a selection of works in different media as well as furniture from Arup’s first offices.
 Ove Arup had a keen interest in the arts.
 In 1948, he became a member of the Institute of Contemporary Arts in London and retained an enthusiasm for collecting throughout his life which was shared by the firm’s founding partners.
 The Collection includes works by artists who pushed the boundaries of their medium in the post-war period, as can be seen in the prints and drawings of R B Kitaj and John Piper whom Arup worked with on Coventry Cathedral.